 Depp is fine, as usual, though clearly treading on eggshells between wanting to be unhinged and yet also portray his friend Hunter in a favorable light.
 When he likens del Toro's Dr. Gonzo to the last of the buffalo--a unique one of a kind original--at the end of the film, you finally begin to understand the relevance of what you have just seen.
 From thence forth drugs will have to be done on the sly, indoors, at shows or other safe havens.
 The days of giant wild men carving their carnivorous hallucinations large into the flesh of the mainstream are over.
 The gonzo method, apparently, includes leaving no bridge unburned, only strings of draconian laws created make to ensure no one pulls the same shit you just got away with.
 They can read about you doing it, of course, and see the movie of when you did it.

-Only Hunter's angry, wistful original book is left as a possible escape plan.
-Read it, of course, as many times as you can, but then use it as inspiration for your own mad dream or else face the consequences of being just another spectator, just another dupe in line at the corporate-owned 'High and Beautiful Wave' ride at Disneyland, buying a souvenir cigarette holder in the gift shop on the way out.
+Only Hunter's angry, wistful, hilarious, savagely original book is left as a possible escape plan.
+Read it, of course, as many times as you can, but then use it as inspiration for your own mad dream, or else face the consequences: become just another spectator, just another dupe waiting in line at the corporate-owned 'High and Beautiful Wave' ride at Disneyland, buying a souvenir cigarette holder in the gift shop on the way out.
 One of Hunter's big catch phrases was "When the going gets weird, the weird turn pro."
 The tragedy of Gilliam's film is that he reverses it.
-He's a pro who tries so hard to be weird that he ends up missing the turn altogether.
+He's a weird pro trying so hard to be weird he turns as bloated, corporate, tacky, and purposeless as Vegas itself.